-Next, I'd be more discerning with my choice of photography, looking for shots that are a little more artistic, whether it's different composition or a good use of soft focus, when the photography stands out as special then it can stand alone without the needless addition of score graphics or logos.
-A clean, simple aesthetic.
+Next, I'd be more discerning with my choice of photography, looking for shots that are a little more artistic.
+Whether it's different composition or a good use of soft focus, when the photography stands out as special then it can stand alone without the needless addition of score graphics or logos.
+Great photos can provide the canvas for a clean, simple aesthetic.

 Then by putting all in-game photos through a quick filter -- one that changes the tones to a more Rockies-hue -- the game feed begins to feel more connected to the brand and the story we're trying to tell.
+This helps out followers, because the content immediately stands out in their crowded feeds because it is recognizable and eye-catching.
 Basically, everything looks and feels like it belongs together and is coming from the same, unique voice -- the Colorado Rockies.

 Check out how the posts look in a live Twitter feed by clicking here: